-Photo by Daniel Romano, 2020

 UK / European Booking: Sedate Bookings - Jair Hoogland

 Carson McHone is a songwriter from Austin, Texas, now residing in Southern Ontario.
 McHone’s 2018 internationally released Carousel (LOOSE MUSIC/NINE MILE RECORDS), produced by Mike McCarthy, was a reimagining of songs from her formative years coming of age playing in dive bars.
 It established her as a shrewd artist who raises unconventional questions with language equally at home in a poem or a short story.
 In 2019, during a hectic tour schedule, the songs of Still Life were written, and the following year McHone teamed up with Canadian musician and producer, Daniel Romano, to record the album while sequestered at a home studio in the fall of 2020.
-Still Life was released on MERGE RECORDS/LOOSE MUSIC in February 2022 with McHone touring the US, Canada, Europe, and the UK in support of the album, as well as joining, and performing with, Daniel Romano’s band, the Outfit.
+Still Life was released on MERGE RECORDS/LOOSE MUSIC in February 2022 with McHone touring the US, Canada, Europe, and the UK in support of the album, as well as joining, and performing with, Daniel Romano’s Outfit.
 In September 2022 McHone released Camera Varda Variations (MERGE RECORDS/LOOSE MUSIC), a digital EP featuring two songs from Still Life re-recorded at the Outfit’s new studio, Camera Varda, with the group as her band, akin to the collaboration/live show of the two acts on tour.
-McHone has recorded and toured three albums as a member of the Outfit, Cobra Poems (2022), La Luna (2023), and Too Hot To Sleep (2024), all released on YOU’VE CHANGED RECORDS.
-McHone’s 2024 EP, ODES, is a collection of carefully curated covers recorded at Camera Varda with her bandmates from the Outfit, plus special guest Shannon McGrath, released July 19th via MERGE RECORDS.
+McHone has recorded and toured three albums as a member of Daniel Romano’s Outfit: Cobra Poems (2022), La Luna (2023), and Too Hot To Sleep (2024), all released on YOU’VE CHANGED RECORDS.
+McHone’s 2024 EP, ODES, is a collection of carefully curated covers recorded at Camera Varda with her bandmates from the Outfit, released July 19th via MERGE RECORDS.

 August 8, 2024 // Carson McHone Releases Video for Cover of Margo Guryan’s “It’s Alright Now”